ben-xD/talkdash/README.md

 ## TODOs

+- FIX: why is session null in subsequent calls?
+Using a Map and getting the session works.
+I can't mutate context?
+  - tRPC seems to reset all the direct properties of the context
+  - If you change a property of a property, there are no issues
 - Horizontal scalability and lower latency?
 I have a single Node backend
   - Even if clients pick the region consistently, they still need to talk to each other
   - Using tRPC subscriptions means we need 1 tRPC application to connect to all clients, making it a single point of failure
+  - Try redis streams?
   - Try partykit for everything that needs realtime functionality
     - Everything else is tRPC over websocket or HTTP, but without "subscriptions"
     - We won't benefit from the subscriptions procedures
   - Alternatively, deploy a separate "notification" tRPC backend, that all clients connect to.
 (A single point of failure, but dedicated only to subscriptions).
     - However, this means there'll still work to write routers for authentication for websockets
-  - Also, using Websockets for tRPC prevents me from redirect users using `Location` and setting cookies, since the user doesn't get any headers as response.
+  - Also, using Websockets for tRPC prevents me from redirect users using `Location` and setting cookies, since the user doesn't get any headers as response
+    - This just means the frontend needs to handle redirecting when logging in and use bearer authentication.
 - Authentication
   - Implement UI for user accounts (email sign up, login, sign out, set public password)
   - Implement email verification